 2. Intellectual Formation

-- By our existing faculty consisting of 4 full-time lecturers who are responsible for the delivery of core units, with one reserved faculty.
+- By our existing faculty consisting of 5 full-time lecturers who are responsible for the delivery of core units in the 4 major fields of New Testament, Old Testament, Systematic Theology and Christianity in History, and Pastoral Ministry.

 - By inviting Chinese theological scholars and pastors to teach in the College as adjunct lecturers, delivering units of their specialty, thus improving the academic standard of our students.